dylan-kuo/dylan-kuo.github.io/pages/about.md

 - I optimize the existing queries, and improve data quality.
 - I develop data tools.
 - I create dashboard & interactive data visualization.
+- I serve as the link between the business world and the engineering infrastructure.
+- I partner closely with the business team to shape the product decisions.

 ## What Skills I have?